 Say, for instance, a company has branch offices scattered throughout the country that utilize a cloud service such as Office 365.
 Rather than send that traffic back to the corporate data center, which then will send the traffic to the cloud service, a hybrid WAN can send that internet traffic directly to its intended destination—in this case, the Microsoft Office 365 portal.
 That saves the company money by not routing unnecessary traffic over MPLS circuits.

 Hybrid WANs, however, don’t have much operational intelligence.
-That’s where SD-WANs come in.
-SD-WANs separate the data plane from the control plane, so data traffic can be manipulated and controlled to ensure the right traffic flows over the right connection and the best possible at the right time.
+That’s where SD-WAN architecture comes in.
+As the the data plane is separated from the control plane, the data traffic can be manipulated and controlled to ensure the right traffic flows over the right connection and the best possible connection at the right time.
 For example, IT can direct sensitive or mission-critical data to run over the MPLS network and less-critical data to run over the internet, ensuring both speed of data delivery and quality of service.
-Plus, SD-WAN is intelligent to reroute traffic over alternative routes if there is an issue with their primary path.
-Hybrid, in comparison, does not have that intelligence—it directs traffic over the same route every time and only uses another path if the primary path is no longer available.
+Plus, SD-WAN architecture has the intelligence to reroute traffic over alternative routes if there is an issue with their primary path.
+Hybrid WAN, in comparison, does not have that intelligence—it directs traffic over the same route every time and only uses another path if the primary path is no longer available.

-What’s more, SD-WANs simplify the securing of branch-to-branch connectivity natively.
-Security management of branch-to-branch tunnels in traditional or hybrid WANs, in contrast, are much more tricky—and cumbersome.
+What’s more, SD-WAN architectures simplify the securing of branch-to-branch connectivity natively.
+Security management of branch-to-branch tunnels in traditional or hybrid WAN, in contrast, are much trickier—and cumbersome.

 An SD-WAN architecture overlays the traditional or hybrid WAN infrastructures and automatically locates the software or hardware nodes at each location and in the cloud.
 Then, based on policies defined by the operator, the SD-WAN steers the traffic along the best path the traffic and selects the best path to ensure data moves along the fastest route.